DraftKings promo code: Earn $200 in bonus bets for Sunday Week 17 NFL betting, Giants-Raiders, Eagles-Bills

 The Carolina Panthers and Seattle Seahawks are both nursing slim leads in their respective divisions, and they'll go head-to-head on Sunday in a crucial NFC matchup.
 The Panthers (8-7) hold a one-game lead over the Buccaneers in the NFC South, while the Seahawks (12-3) are only a game clear of the Rams and 49ers in the NFC West.
 The latest NFL odds from DraftKings list Seattle as a 7-point road favorite, while the over/under is 42.5 points.

 Meanwhile, the Las Vegas Raiders and New York Giants have long been dead in the NFL playoff race, but draft position will be on the line when the two franchises go head-to-head on Sunday.
 Both teams are 2-13 on the season, and the loser will take the lead in the race to the bottom for the No. 1 overall pick in the 2026 NFL Draft.
-Las Vegas is favored by 2.5 at home, and the over/under is 41.5 points.
+New York is favored by three and the over/under is 41.5 points.

 Responsible Gaming at DraftKings